Tim's Remote CW Station - Session Setup Procedure

 Start the Remote CW Keyer Path

-• In the CW sender window (local), first run minicom to configure the local CW keyer (set the keyer speed, sidetone volume and enable network keying mode)
+If your sending station keyer only has one serial port: In the CW sender window (local), first run minicom to configure the local CW keyer (set the keyer speed, sidetone volume and enable network keying mode), then exit minicom.

-• In the CW listener window (SSH), run cw_keyer_listen (this routes serial keyer data to the remote keyer)
+In the CW listener window (SSH), run cw_keyer_listen (this prepares to receive keyer data from the local keyer)

-• In the CW sender window (local), quit minicom then run cw_keyer_sender (this routes serial keyer data to the remote PC)
+In the CW sender window (local), run cw_keyer_sender (this makes the connection to the remore receiver)

-• You should now be able to key the remote radio.
-Note that the remote keyer begins reconstructing your CW exactly as you send it but after a 1s (TBD) delay to allow for network latency.
+You should now be able to key the remote radio.
+Note that the remote keyer begins reconstructing your CW exactly as you send it but after the configurable network pre-buffer delay (typically 0.3s).

 Start the Remote Rig Control Path